tikv/website/content/docs/5.1/deploy/configure/security.md

 Transport Layer Security is a standard protocol designed to protect network communications from network tampering or inspection.
 TiKV uses OpenSSL, an industry-standard toolkit for TLS, to implement its TLS encryption.

-It is necessary to use TLS when TiKV is being deployed or accessed from outside of a secure Virtual Local Area Network (VLAN) as follows: the network across a Wide Area Network (WAN, also refers to a public internet), the network that is a part of an untrusted data center network, or the network where other untrustworthy users or services are active.
+It is necessary to use TLS when TiKV is being deployed or accessed from outside of a secure Virtual Local Area Network (VLAN), such as the network across a Wide Area Network (WAN, also refers to a public internet), the network that is a part of an untrusted data center network, and the network where other untrustworthy users or services are active.

 ## Preparation

 Before getting started, you need to check your infrastructure.
 Your organization might already use tools like the [Kubernetes certificates API](https://kubernetes.io/docs/tasks/tls/managing-tls-in-a-cluster/) to issue certificates.
-For the successfully encrypt the connections between TiKV nodes, the following are needed:
+To successfully encrypt the connections between TiKV nodes, prepare the following certificates and keys:

 -  A **Certificate Authority** (CA) certificate
--  Individual unique **certificates** and **keys** for each TiKV or PD service
+-  Individual unique **certificates** and **keys** for each TiKV service and PD service
 -  One or many **certificates** and **keys** for TiKV clients depending on your needs.

- If you already have them, you can skip the [optional section](#option-generate-a-test-certificate-chain) below.
+ If you already have them, you can skip the [optional section](#optional-generate-a-test-certificate-chain) below.

 If your organization does not yet have a public key infrastructure (PKI), you can create a simple CA to issue certificates for the services in your deployment by following the below instructions:

-### Option: Generate a test certificate chain
+### Optional: Generate a test certificate chain

 You need to prepare certificates for each TiKV and Placement Driver (PD) node to be involved with the cluster.
 It is recommended to prepare a separate server certificate for TiKV and PD and ensure that they can authenticate each other.
 The clients of TiKV and PD can share one client certificate.